Hotmoka/hotmoka/tutorial/Takamaka.md

 }
 ```

-Look at the call to `addInstanceMethodCallTransaction()` added at its end.
+Look at the call to `addInstanceMethodCallTransaction()` appended at its end.
 This time, we let the second account `blockchain.account(1)` pay for the transaction.
 We specify to resolve method `Person.toString()` using `albert` as receiver
 (the type `ClassType.STRING` is instead the return type of the method) and